kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 ---

+We were tasked to implement a program than encrypts and decrypts a message using RSA-OAEP with authenticity.
+In this discussion, we cover our approach to implementing our solution, a walk-through to using our code, and our insights and discoveries throughout this process.

 Our initial strategy for this Machine Problem can be broken down into three parts:

 1. Create functions to implement RSA-OAEP